Municipal-Wide Land Use Planning

 • These were intended as drafts only.
 They can and will change as we hear from the public over the next few months.

 • We are committed to ensuring every property owner in the District knows about this project.
-We will be sending a direct letter or postcard to every single resident to advertise the open houses.
+We sent a direct letter or postcard to every single resident to advertise the open houses.

-• We’ll also advertise the open houses and Council meetings on Facebook, CKBW, in the South Shore Bulletin, in Municipal Matters, in our monthly email newsletter (modl.ca/communication), and on this website.
+• The open houses and Council meetings were also advertised on Facebook, CKBW, in the South Shore Bulletin, in Municipal Matters, in our monthly email newsletter (modl.ca/communication), and on this website.

 On March 13, 2025, the draft documents were posted as part of the Planning Advisory Committee agenda on the Engage site, and distributed to Council and the public.
 The documents were intended as drafts, to be reviewed and discussed by both the Planning Advisory Committee, Council, and the public over a series of months through extensive public engagement.